drunner/baseimage-alpine/README.md

 # dr-baseimage-alpine

-Simple base image from Alpine linux which adds a dr user and group and creates the /dr directory with appropriate permissions.
+Simple base image from Alpine Linux which adds a non-root user and group and creates the /drunner directory with appropriate permissions.

-Leaves the user as root, derived containers need to set USER druser.